goncalo-oliveira/rest-client/README.md

 ## Authorization header

-Since version `0.1.4` you can use extensions to configure the `Authorization` header.
+You can use extension methods to configure the `Authorization` header.
 Currently, the supported schemes are

 - Basic authentication
 - Bearer token